mWaleedh/ESP32-FreeRTOS-Project/README.md

 ### Task Breakdown & Memory Allocation

 -   **`systemMonitor` (4096 bytes):** The highest priority task.
 It acts as the system supervisor, handling the boot-up sequence, hardware checks, and the lifecycle (creation, suspension, resumption) of all other tasks.
 It requires a larger stack to manage the Wi-Fi and Firebase initialization.
 -   **`readSensor` (2048 bytes):** A simple, periodic task.
-It wakes up every second, safely acquires the I2C bus lock, reads data from the BMP280, and then safely acquires the data lock to update a global `SensorData_t` struct.
+It wakes up every second, safely acquires the I2C bus lock, reads data from the BMP280, and then safely acquires the data mutex to update a global `SensorData_t` struct.
 -   **`displayData` (2048 bytes):** A periodic task that updates the OLED display.
-It safely reads from the global sensor data struct and then locks the I2C bus to perform its drawing operations.
+It safely reads from the global sensor data struct and then safely acquires the I2C mutex to perform its drawing operations through the I2C bus.
 -   **`sdCardLogger` (4096 bytes):** A data processing and logging task.
 It collects a batch of sensor readings, calculates their average to reduce noise, and writes a single, organized entry to the SD card.
 It handles the creation of date-stamped folders and files.
 Requires a larger stack for the filesystem library.
 -   **`firebaseUpload` (8192 bytes):** The cloud communication task.
 Similar to the SD logger, it collects and averages data.
 It then sends this data to the Firebase Realtime Database using non-blocking, asynchronous API calls.
-Networking and SSL/TLS libraries require a significant amount of stack space.
 -   **`readSerial` (2048 bytes):** Manages the Command-Line Interface (CLI).
 It listens for user input and executes commands like suspending or resuming other tasks.

 ---

 ## Firebase Integration & Open Source Contribution

 A major part of this project was learning to integrate a modern IoT cloud service.
-I chose the `Firebase-ESP-Client` library by `mobizt` for its powerful asynchronous features, which are essential for a non-blocking RTOS environment.
+I chose the `FirebaseClient` library by `mobizt` for its powerful asynchronous features, which are essential for a non-blocking RTOS environment.

 While learning about the library, I was looking through its documentation and official examples.
 This led me to finding and fixing several minor errors in the repository's README files and example code.
 I was excited to have **multiple pull requests merged** by the project's author, allowing me to contribute back to the open-source community and also becoming one of the few contributers of this powerful library.